High School Teacher Helping Student With Written Work

 What is unique about the Arise New Hope program?

-Arise New Hope is an 8-week program that uses an evidence-based curriculum to meet the specific needs of justice-involved youth.
-Youthfront’s Pathways and Presence-Centered Counseling teams lead the program, which helps youth seeking tools and skills for anger management, building healthy relationships and recovery from addictions.
+Arise New Hope is an 8-week program that meets the specific needs of justice-involved youth as they are released from the juvenile detention center and/or are on probation.
+Youthfront’s Pathways and Presence-Centered Counseling teams lead the program, which helps youth seeking tools and skills for anger management, building healthy relationships, and recovery from addictions.
 Arise New Hope also offers support for the youths' families.

 Portrait Of A Man Sit On A Chair With A Notepad And A Writing Pen Lifestyle